 Wasabi (2-Pack) 1450mAhAvailable at: Amazon Wasabi has upgraded its NP 126 batteries to match the specs of the newest Fujifilm batteries.
 Wasabi is a California-based company that uses the best Japanese cells.
 They are the best third-party battery maker with the best reputation.
 This kit doesn’t come with a charger.
 You can get a wasabi charger for super cheap, but I recommend you always charge your batteries with the official Fujifilm charger or battery grip if you can. |

-Fujifilm BC-W126s Battery ChargerAvailable at: Amazon / Adorama / BHphoto For the Fujifilm X-T3 and the NP-W126S batteries, there is a brand new charger – the BC-W126s.
-This new charger comes with a wall plug adapter built-in so that you can plug the charger directly into the wall.
-No more cable.
+Fujifilm BC-W126s Battery ChargerAvailable at: Amazon / Adorama / BHphoto There is a new charger for the Fujifilm X-T3 and the NP-W126S batteries – the BC-W126s.
+This new charger has a built-in wall plug adapter, so you can plug it directly into the wall—no more cables.
 If you like the cable and need another battery charger, the old BC-W126 charger still works fine. |

 Fujifilm X-T3 Vertical GripAvailable At: Amazon Fujifilm has done something fantastic with its battery configuration in the XT3.
-They use a medium-sized battery to keep the cameras compact, but those that need more power can get a vertical grip that allows you to use three batteries at one time.
-This gives you very close to the same CIPA shot rating as the Sony A7rIII with its grip that only holds two batteries.
-You can use the vertical grip as a dual battery charger when you don’t have it equipped on the camera and it can charge two batteries in 2 hours with the AC wall adapter.
+They use a medium-sized battery to keep the cameras compact, but those needing more power can get a vertical grip that allows them to use three batteries simultaneously.
+When the vertical grip is not equipped with the camera, it can be used as a dual battery charger.
+The AC wall adapter can charge two batteries in two hours.
 I love the grip, but it’s not for everyone and is rather expensive.
-If you find the grip and camera with two batteries too heavy, you can remove the battery in the camera and just run with the two batteries in the grip and everything works fine.
+If you find the grip and camera with two batteries too heavy, you can remove the battery in the camera and just run with the two batteries in the grip, and everything will work fine.
 The Fujifilm X-T2 battery grip will not work on the X-T3. |

 Recommended Memory Cards